 At Alver Valley Schools, we recognise that our children have a distinctive need for greater social and emotional understanding.
 This is also in line with National statistics and local statistics for Gosport, concerning children and young people's emotional and mental health issues.
-Our school community is based in an area that sits in the 1st decile on the Hampshire Mental Health and Well-Being index indicating areas estimated to have lower mental health.
-Rowner is amongst the lowest 10% in the county, hence the schools focus on emotional wellbeing.
-Therefore our principles are:
+Our school community is based in an area that sits in the 1st decile on the Hampshire Mental Health and Well-Being index (2023) indicating areas estimated to have more mental health needs.
+In the same index Rowner is ranked amongst the lowest 10% in the county, hence the schools focus on emotional wellbeing.
+Therefore our principles are Relationships Education, Sex Education and Health Education:

-- Be an integral part of the lifelong learning process, beginning in early childhood and to continue into adult life - Be an entitlement for all pupils in our care - Encourage every pupil to contribute to the school community that aims to support each individual as they grow and learn - Encourage pupils and staff to share and listen to each other's views and the right to hold/express views.
-We are aware of different values and opinions to sexual orientation and gender identity without promotion of any particular family structure.
-The important values are love, respect, kindness, generosity and care for each other - Generate an atmosphere where questions and discussion on personal matters can take place without any stigma or embarrassment - Recognise that parents and carers are the prime educators in teaching their children about sex, relationships and growing up.
-We aim to work in partnership with parents/carers and pupils, consulting them about the content of programmes - Recognise that the wider community has much to offer and we aim to work in partnership with other health and education professionals.
+- Be an intrinsic part of the lifelong learning process, beginning in early childhood and to continue for the duration of their primary years - Be available for all pupils in our care - Encourage every pupil to contribute as individuals to the school community as they grow and learn - Encourage pupils and staff to listen to each other's views and understand the right to hold or express views.
+We are supportive of different values and opinions to sexual orientation and gender identity.
+We value the importance of love, respect, kindness, generosity and care for each other. - We develop an environment where questions and discussion on personal matters can take place without any stigma or embarrassment - We acknowledge parents and carers are the prime educators in teaching their children about sex, relationships and growing up.
+We aim to work in partnership with parents/carers and pupils, consulting them about the content of programmes - We understand the wider community has much to offer and we aim to work in partnership with other health and education professionals.